Fontana, California: Healthcare

 Fontana is home to the Kaiser Permanente-Fontana Hospital.
 Located on Sierra Avenue, and occupying most of the block between Sierra, Marygold, and Palmetto Avenues, and Valley Boulevard, The campus is one of the largest healthcare facilities in the Inland Empire Region.
 The various facilities are also among the tallest and largest buildings in the city (other than industrial distribution centers).

 The hospital is home to sixty different specialized departments, plus emergency care.

-Also, located in the north end of the city, along the "Miracle Mile" of Sierra Lakes Parkway and the 210 freeway, is the Sierra San Antonio Medical Plaza, a 60000 sqft outpatient center and medical office building supported by San Antonio Community Hospital.
+Located in the north end of the city, along the "Miracle Mile" of Sierra Lakes Parkway and the 210 freeway, is the Sierra San Antonio Medical Plaza, a 60000 sqft outpatient center and medical office building supported by San Antonio Community Hospital.
 Services currently available from SSAMP are urgent care, diagnostic radiology, physician offices, and a pharmacy.

-The facility also boasts a 3000 sqft educational suite where community lectures, health screenings, awareness campaigns, maternity and CPR classes are held.
+The facility also includes a 3000 sqft educational suite where community lectures, health screenings, awareness campaigns, maternity and CPR classes are held.

 Law enforcement

 The Fontana Police Department employs 207 sworn officers, as well as civilian personnel.
 The department was established in October 1952.

+In 2013, there was a 60% gap between the minority share of the city's population (85.6%) and that of the Fontana Police Department (25.6%), the largest gap of any city in the US with a population greater than 100,000.

+In 2016, two members of the Fontana Police Department, David J. Moore Sr. and Andrew Anderson, filed a lawsuit, alleging racial discrimination by the Fontana Police Department.
+Among other allegations, the lawsuit alleged that in 1994 Fontana Police tampered with the corpse of Black murder victim Jimmy Earl Burleson by planting a piece of chicken in the decedent's hand, photographing the victim in this pose, and circulating the photo among the Fontana Police Department for a number of years; the photo in question was later published in the San Bernardino County Sentinel in 2017.
+The lawsuit was settled in 2024.

+In August 2018, Fontana police coerced a false confession from a man named Thomas Perez Jr. for the murder of his father, after Perez had reported his father missing.
+Fontana police officers interrogated Perez for 17 hours, falsely claiming that his father had been found dead with stab marks and "wore a toe tag at the morgue," and that they would have Perez's pet dog euthanized as a result of his actions.
+After Perez falsely confessed, he was left alone in the interrogation room, where he was captured on video trying to hang himself.
+Perez's missing father was confirmed to be alive the same day.
+In May 2024, Fontana agreed to settle a lawsuit by Perez against the city for $898,000.